NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.MergeRoto.rst

 RotoMerge node
 ==============

-*This documentation is for version 1.0 of RotoMerge.*
+*This documentation is for version 1.0 of RotoMerge (net.sf.openfx.MergeRoto).*

 Description
 -----------